apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### March 21th, 2019: Apache Jackrabbit Oak 1.10.2 released
+Apache Jackrabbit Oak 1.10.1 is an incremental feature release based on and compatible with earlier stable Jackrabbit Oak 1.x releases.
+See the [downloads](downloads.html#oak1.10) page for more details.

 #### March 14th, 2019: Apache Jackrabbit Oak 1.2.31 released
 Jackrabbit Oak 1.2.31 is a patch release that contains fixes and improvements over the previous 1.2.x release.
 See the